 The energy-efficient mortgage is used to make energy-efficient upgrades to an existing VA-guaranteed home.
 With this option, the current loan limit can be raised an additional $6,000.
 If the requested upgrades are under $3,000, the VA advises lenders that the cost is offset by a decline in energy/utility bills.
 If the upgrade costs are between $3,000 and $6,000, the lender gets to decide if the cost is reasonable and that the borrower has enough income to cover increased mortgage payments.
 It’s important to note that you will have an additional funding fee with this loan.

 Some acceptable energy-efficient improvements are solar heating/cooling systems, additional insulation installation, storm doors and windows, furnace modifications, and installation of heat pumps.
 Because these improvements are minor, the VA does not require a VA registered contractor to complete them.
 If you’re handy, you can feel free to make the repairs yourself!

-Lenders for VA Renovation Loans can be difficult to find, but luckily, they are available through one of ADPI’s lending affiliates, Jason Wood.
-If you’re interested in learning more about the VA Renovation Loan process, contact Jason at [email protected]
+Lenders for VA Renovation Loans can be difficult to find, but luckily, they are available through one of ADPI’s in-house lending teams.
+If you’re interested in learning more about the VA Renovation Loan process, you can contact the AmNet team.